Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 - Complete handgun safety training

-- Apply as NEW applicant (not renewal)
+- Apply as a new applicant (not a renewal)

-- Full fingerprinting (if not on file)
+- Full fingerprinting (if not already on file)

 - Full background check